Trained-physics mode (default) — roofline × architecture-aware basis functions × learned corrections

 Latency Models

 The LatencyModel interface determines how BLIS estimates GPU step time for each batch iteration.
-BLIS ships four backends -- roofline (default, analytical), blackbox (data-driven), cross-model (physics-informed), and trained-roofline (roofline × learned corrections) -- and the pluggable architecture supports adding custom backends.
+BLIS ships two backends -- trained-physics (default, physics-informed roofline with MoE-aware corrections) and roofline (pure analytical) -- and the pluggable architecture supports adding custom backends.

 ./blis run --model qwen/qwen3-14b \